Colasingleton/home-sets/README-UPDATES.md

 mainscreen.html - lines 53-56 & lines 65-68 - Added new min and max inventory columns
 BootStrapData.java - lines 104-141 - added min and max fields to the sample inventory application.properties - line 6 - renamed persistent storage file
+OutsourcedPartForm.html - lines 29-37 - added new min and max fields for the form - updated P tags with headers InhousePartForm.html - lines 28-37 - added new min and max fields for the form - updated P tags with headers

 //////////
 Part H